-Sentosa Island is the star of most Singapore itineraries and that made me instantly wary of it.
+Sentosa Island is the star of most Singapore itineraries and that made us instantly wary of it.
 It seemed to be like the Marine Drive of Mumbai or the Taj Mahal of India – that one place that every tourist must go to, no matter what.

-In my imagination, Sentosa Island was a crowded place teeming with unruly kids and long queues for rides that were sure to make me nauseous.
+In our imaginations, Sentosa Island was a crowded place teeming with unruly kids and long queues for rides that were sure to make me nauseous.
 What’s worse, it appeared to be a real hole burner in my wallet, with entry to the main attractions bordering on 50 to 100 SGD.
-But I’m happy to say that reality panned out quite differently.
+But we’re happy to say that reality panned out quite differently.

 - Walk along the Sentosa boardwalk

 We took a metro to HarbourFront station, took the exit to VivoCity and then assessed my options.
-I could either pay for the Sentosa Island Monorail and zip through to Sentosa Island or take the leisurely boardwalk and get there in 20 minutes.
-Money notwithstanding, walking is perhaps my favourite thing in the world after reading and writing.
+We could either pay for the Sentosa Island Monorail and zip through to Sentosa Island or take the leisurely boardwalk and get there in 20 minutes.
+Money notwithstanding, walking is perhaps our favourite thing in the world after reading and writing.
 So, the boardwalk it was!

-Half the boardwalk consisted of moving walkways which speeded up the process and allowed me to rest our tired feet.
-On the right side, I was treated to panoramic views of the sea, the cable cars tracing a steady arc in the sky and little boats and buildings in the distance.
+Half the boardwalk consisted of moving walkways which speeded up the process and allowed us to rest our tired feet.
+On the right side, we were treated to panoramic views of the sea, the cable cars tracing a steady arc in the sky and little boats and buildings in the distance.

 - Sit by the waterfall and explore the caverns